Introduction

 Peasant farming

-In this farming system, the farmer himself is the manager and planner who practice farming in his own way.
-Farmers take the help of family members for Planning and farming in this farming.
-The objective of this farming is to fulfill the needs of the family not to maximize production.
+In this farming system, the farmer is the manager and planner who practices farming in his own way.
+Farmers get the help of family members in planning and agriculture.
+The objective of this farming is to fulfil the needs of the family rather than to maximize production.

 Capitalistic farming

 The main objective of this farming is to maximize profit.
-Farmers use the improved technologies and methods in order to operate in the big farm areas.
+Farmers use improved technologies and methods to operate in extensive farm areas.
 Individual entrepreneurs or capitalists control and manipulate farming activities.

 State farming

 The government manages this farming system.
-It helps with farm research, demonstrations, and the production of quality seeds.
+It helps with farm research, demonstrations, and producing quality seeds.

 Corporate farming

-The practice is operated by the corporate sector.
-In this system corporate sector selects the large land and capital to operate farming.
+The corporate sector operates the practice.
+In this system, the corporate sector selects the large land and capital to operate farming.

 Joint farming